Agricultural Literacy Curriculum Matrix

 Sunflower Life Cycles

-Students will learn about the growth and development of sunflowers, identify how sunflower seeds are used, and make a paper plate sunflower illustrating the life cycle of the sunflower.
+Students observe the growth and development of sunflowers, identify how sunflower seeds are used, and make a paper plate sunflower to illustrate the life cycle of the sunflower.

 - Sunflower Growth Stages Pictures